At Mattersey Primary School, the health, safety and well-being of every child is our top priority.

-We have three Designated Safeguarding Leads for Child Protection- Mrs Lucy Wilson (Head Teacher), Mrs Julie Wright (Senior Teacher) and Mrs Michelle Tasker (School Manager) who have all had appropriate training for this role.
+We have two Designated Safeguarding Leads for Child Protection- Mrs Lucy Wilson (Head Teacher and Senior DSL), and Mrs Victoria Hunter (Deputy DSL) who have had appropriate training for this role.
 We believe it is important we work together as a whole staff team for the safety and welfare of our children.
-Our governor link for safeguarding is Mrs Sharon McDougall.
+Our governor link for safeguarding is Mrs Natalie Tomlinson.

 There are many different ways that we ensure our school is a safe place for children:

 All staff and governors undertake statutory safeguarding training.

 We make the necessary checks when recruiting new staff to our team.

 If children have any concerns about feeling safe, there are people in school they can talk to.

 We follow rules and guidelines for keeping children safe in education.

 We follow rules and guidance for keeping children safe in regards to Covid 19.